 - A lot of sweating

 - Unusual irritability

 - Becoming easily agitated

 - Severe hypertension

 While drinking is socially acceptable, even celebrated and romanticized in American popular culture, alcohol is one of the drugs you can overdose on.
 An alcohol overdose happens when you drink more than your body can process in a safe manner.
 If you consume too much alcohol in a short period, the body cannot metabolize the alcohol fast enough.
 Eventually, an accumulation of alcohol can spread throughout the body.
 The result of this process is commonly called alcohol poisoning, which is an alcohol overdose.

 A key in drug overdose prevention is recognizing the symptoms of an alcohol overdose, which may include:

 - Hypothermia, skin color turning blue or pale

 Learn More at Avedis Detox

-If you act now to learn about drug overdose prevention, you may be able to help yourself, a friend, or a family member before they suffer a drug overdose by contacting Avedis Detox in Tarzana today.
-Reach out to us confidentially using our secure online form or call us at 833.514.0579 today.
+Suppose you act now to learn about drug overdose prevention.
+In that case, you may be able to help yourself, a friend, or a family member before they suffer a drug overdose by contacting Avedis Detox in Tarzana today.
+Contact us confidentially using our secure online form or at 833.514.0579 today.